brendanhasz/brendanhasz.github.io/_posts/2018-08-30-featuretools-aws.md

 ```

 where `<publicDNS>` is the public DNS of your instance.
 You can see the public DNS of your instance by going to the Instances page (in the EC2 console, in the panel on the left under "INSTANCES", click on "Instances"), and selecting the instance you want.
 In the lower right of the page, in the "Description" tab, there will be a domain after "Public DNS (IPv4)", for example `ec2-99-999-99-99.us-east-2.compute.amazonaws.com`.
 Use this as the `<publicDNS>` when logging in via SSH.

+Again, if you're in windows, you'll have to use [Putty](https://www.putty.org/), [cmder](http://cmder.net/), or some other SSH client for windows.

 ### 7) Install Docker, Build, and Run a Container